kolbytn/mindcraft/minecollab.md

 # MineCollab

-MineCollab is a versatile benchmark for assessing the embodied and collaborative communication abilities of agents.
+MineCollab is a versatile benchmark for assessing the embodied and collaborative communication abilities of agents across three unique types of tasks.

-## Tasks

-### Cooking

-### Crafting

-### Construction

 ## Installation

 Please follow the installation docs in the README to install mindcraft.
 You can create a docker image using the Dockerfile.

-First, download the relevant task files and server data files.
+Download the relevant task files and server data files, you can find the link [here](https://drive.google.com/drive/folders/1XygbitBBTsNO6q_doEiZHmdETpnyRmCS).
 The tasks files are for specifying the tasks to run and the server data is for allowing the models to launch the task in the correct world automatically.
-Unzip the server_data.zip in the base mindcraft/ folder.
+Unzip the server_data.zip in the base `tasks/` folder.

 Then, set up your conda environment: `conda create --name mindcraft --file requirements.txt`